 Riley Sixth Form Centre, Bolton School

-Providing independence to over 400 pupils, the new sixth form centre also brings together girls and boys for the first time outside the classroom, and although they will still be taught separately, the modern facilities combined in a central hub allow all pupils to study and socialise in a shared environment.
+Providing independent education to over 400 pupils, Bolton School’s new sixth form centre also brings together girls and boys for the first time outside the classroom, and although they are taught separately, the modern facilities combined in a central hub enable all pupils to study and socialise in a shared environment.

 The central quadrangle, now pedestrianised and completely car-free, completes Lord Leverhulme’s original vision for the school based on the famous colleges of Oxford and Cambridge.
 Two-tiered glazed walkways link the sixth form centre to the Senior Girls’ Schools and Senior Boys’ Schools respectively.

-“This wonderful new facility provides students from both Divisions with a hub for social activities and study, allowing us to retain single-sex teaching whilst creating an environment in which boys and girls will learn and relax together.
-It provides the best of both worlds and the ideal platform for future university life.”
+The modern facility provides students from both divisions of the school with a hub for social activities and study, creating an environment in which boys and girls will learn and relax and socialise together.
+The centre’s design provides an ideal platform for future university life.

 The opportunity to introduce a new building within the main quadrangle, adding and complementing the setting of the listed buildings, was challenging, but it has created a unique and dramatic centrepiece for the school that will also form a lasting legacy.

 A substantial amount of funding for the building was provided by alumni of Bolton School and it is named after the campaign’s lead benefactor, Ian Riley, an ‘Old Boy’ who was a pupil a the school from 1974 until 1981.